top of page

 The following levels apply to each dance genre.
 Students must be proficient in their current level before advancing, which typically takes two years.

-This level is suitable for students with 0-1 years of experience in the genre.
-Students will learn the critical technical foundations of the genre to set the up for success.
+This level is suitable for students with 0-1 years of prior experience in the genre.
+Students learn the critical technical foundations of the genre to set them up for success.
+Dancers must demonstrate an understanding of foundational concepts before progressing to level 2.

-Students begin this level with 1-2 years of prior experience in the genre.
-Mastery of critical foundations from Level 1 is expected.
-Students will build upon the foundations learned in Level 1 to develop proper technique and artistry.
+Students begin this level with 1-2 complete years of prior experience in the genre.
+Students build upon the foundations learned in Level 1 to further develop proper technique, musicality and artistry.
+Dancers must demonstrate proficiency of foundational concepts before progressing to level 3.

-Students begin this level with 2-3 years of prior experience.
-The class introduces students to more complex combination of steps and more challenging choreography.
-This is a faster paced class than Levels 1 and 2.
+Students begin this level with 2-3 complete years of prior experience.
+This faster paced class introduces students to more refined concepts, combinations, and choreography.
 A solid foundation in the genre, equivalent to mastery of Levels 1 and 2, is essential.

-This class is suitable for mature students with 4 or more years of experience in the genre.
-This is a fast moving class with an emphasis on personal style, artistry and the use of proper technique.
-Students learn the subtleties of the genre and are expected to pick up concepts, details, and choreography quickly.
+This class is suitable for mature, focused, pre-professional students with 4 or more years of experience in the genre.
+This is a fast moving class in which students are expected to assimilate the subtleties of the genre into their dancing while picking up new concepts, details, and choreography quickly.

 Class Attire Requirements